LazeMSS/OctoPrint-UICustomizer/README.md

 ## Configuration
-The configuration is split into 3 sections - the top checkboxes for switching features on and off and the bottom for layout handling and finally Advanced settings
+The configuration is split into 3 tabs:
 ![](extras/settings.png?new=4)

-### Features
+### General
 * Preview - switching this on will minimize the settingsdialog and preview any changes made to UI Customizer settings directly in the UI
 * Fixed header/topbar - should the top menubar stay fixed when scrolling or not
+* Fluid/full width layout - should the entire screen width be used or not
 * Fixed footer/bottombar - should the bottom bar stay fixed when scrolling or not
+* Hide temp. graph background - Hide temperature background graphics
 * Compact ["Navbar temperature plugin"](https://plugins.octoprint.org/plugins/navbartemp/) - will add icons and shrink the temperature display on this awesome plugin
+* Improve mobile/responsive - enable the improved responsive modes including settings for mobile screens etc.
 * Center topbar icons - will horizontal center the extra plugins/top icons in the topbar
+* Zoom/float webcam icon - will add an zoom icon to the webcam live feed that will popup out the webcam video feed into a floating resizeable overlay
 # Hide main camera - should the main camera be hidden - only acive if the webcam widget is enabled
-* Hide temp. graph background - Hide temperature background graphics
-* Fluid/full width layout - should the entire screen width be used or not
-* Improve mobile/responsive - enable the improved responsive modes including settings for mobile screens etc.
-* Zoom/float webcam icon - will add an zoom icon to the webcam live feed that will popup out the webcam video feed into a floating resizeable overlay
 * Compact menu - should the "dropdown" menu be a single compact menu